SparrowHere/hand-gesture-classification/README.md

 │   │   ├── Rock Sign          <- Images of hands belonging to "Rock Sign" class.
 ```

-Joint information is gathered from 21 joints and saved in the `.csv` format.
-Predictive model is trained using the data that is saved as `.csv`.
+Joint information was collected from 21 joints and saved in `.csv` format.
+The predictive model was trained using this data.

-The model is trained using a `RandomForestClassifier` with the following parameters:
+The model was trained using a `RandomForestClassifier` with the following parameters.
 ```python
 RandomForestClassifier(n_estimators=10, random_state=42)
 ```
 ## Results
-After evaluation, the model achieved **%98** on the test set.
+After evaluation, the model achieved **%98** accuracy on the test set.
 ```
               precision    recall  f1-score   support